 All Tom Hardy Movies Ranked

 He whooped on Batman in The Dark Knight Rises, made his way down Fury Road, and pulled off the seemingly impossible feat of turning a movie about a guy behind the wheel of a car into the pulse-pounding drama Locke — and that really doesn’t even scratch the surface of all the interesting career choices that have paid off for Tom Hardy.
-Whether you’re mainly familiar with blockbuster outings like Inception, favor acclaimed fare like Bronson and The Revenant, or are a hardcore fan who’s been with him since Black Hawk Down, there’s a Hardy movie for everyone — and to prove it, we’ve rounded up all Tom Hardy movies and organized them by Tomatometer.
-How many have you seen, and where do your favorites rank?
+Whether you’re mainly familiar with blockbuster outings like Inception, favor acclaimed fare like Bronson and The Revenant, or are a hardcore fan who’s been with him since Black Hawk Down, there’s a Hardy movie for everyone.
+Especially superhero fans, since he’s brought Venom to life, and will be back for this year’s sequel, Let There Be Carnage.
+Now, we’ve rounded up all Tom Hardy movies and organized them by Tomatometer.

 Critics Consensus: dot the i starts out as a standard love triangle, but last minute revelations turn the movie into a gimmick.

 A flamenco dancer (Natalia Verbeke) has an affair with a Brazilian actor (Gael García Bernal), provoking a drastic reaction from...
 [More]